 What purchasing methods / contracts does the government use?

-The Federal government utilizes a variety of different contract types depending on what it is buying, what funding is available, what the needs are and other factors.
-The trend is towards longer commitments and increased flexibility.
+The federal government utilizes a variety of different purchasing methods depending on what it is buying, what funding is available, what the needs are, and other factors.
+The trend is toward longer commitments and increased flexibility.
 Anyone considering selling to the federal government MUST register in the System for Award Management (SAM).
 On one end, small procurements are completed through the use of a credit card and at the other end, large complex procurements are completed through the use of proposals with multi-year contracts being awarded.